btcpayserver/btcpayserver-docker/README.md

 # Full installation (for technical users)

-You can also install BTCPayServer on your own machine or VPS instance.
+You can also install BTCPay Server on your own machine or VPS instance.

 The officially supported setup is driven by Docker (and Docker-Compose).

-First, make sure you have a domain name pointing to your host (CNAME), with ports `443` and `80` externally accessible (and perhaps additional ports like `9735` and `9736` for Bitcoin and Litecoin lightning).
-Otherwise, you will have to set it manually by running `changedomain.sh`.
+First, make sure you have a domain name pointing to your host `A record`, with ports `443` and `80` externally accessible.
+For Lightning Network, port `9735` is required (`9736` if you use Litecoin Lightning).
+Otherwise, you will have to set a domain manually by running `changedomain.sh`.

-Let's assume it is `btcpay.EXAMPLE.com`.
+Let's assume your domain is `btcpay.EXAMPLE.com`.

-If you want to support Litecoin, Bitcoin, and C-Lightning, and want HTTPS automatically configured by Nginx:
+The setup below assumes you want to support Bitcoin, c-lightning, HTTPS automatically configured by Nginx.
+It also enables node pruning, which you can [modify](#generated-docker-compose) or ignore if you have enough disk space for a full node.
+Finally, your domain is `btcpay.EXAMPLE.com` should reflect your actual domain name.

+[Enviroment variables](#environment-variables) can be tailored to your needs.
+Some variables require additional storage space.

 ```bash
 # Login as root